 Joy Faith Knapp Children's Center 3145 West Pratt Blvd.
-Chicago, IL 60645

-(773) 467-3900 (Information, Absences, Late Arrival, etc.) August 2018 of their commitment to abide by the terms of this Manual.
+Chicago, IL 60645 (773) 467-3900 (Information, Absences, Late Arrival, etc.) February 2021

-This document is a supplement to the JCFS School Guide for Parents and Guardians and Guide for Student Success for students in the Yeshiva.
+This document is a supplement to the JCFS Chicago Knapp School & Yeshiva Guide for Parents and Guardians and Guide for Student Success for students in the Knapp Yeshiva.
+It is subject to revision.